-The 2016 Annual Report on the Performance of the Massachusetts Health Care System includes a final calculation of the Commonwealth’s 2014 Total Health Care Expenditures (THCE) and an initial calculation of 2015 THCE.
+The Annual Report on the Performance of the Massachusetts Health Care System includes a final calculation of Total Health Care Expenditures (THCE) for 2020.
 THCE is a measure of total statewide health care spending in the Commonwealth.

 You can use an interactive graphic to view CHIA's analysis of the cost drivers of total health care expenditures in the Commonwealth.
 The components, or payers of health care services, are outlined on the left side of the graphic and the categories of health care services are outlined on the right.

 To learn more about Total Health Care Expenditures and CHIA's analysis of COVID-era data, please watch the short video "Examining Health Care Spending in Massachusetts" on the right of this page.